What Is Emetophobia?

 The thing about emetophobia is that it is often a complicated phobia to diagnose and treat because of the other phobias and anxiety disorders that can develop over time in conjunction with it.
 It is therefore important, should you seek help that you be as open and honest with your counselor as possible about all of your symptoms to receive the most accurate diagnosis possible, which can then lead to receiving more effective treatment.

-Emetophobia may be one of the tougher fears to beat, but over time it can be overcome.
-Treatments include reversing beliefs that have been ruling the sufferer's life, reducing the sufferer's tendency to avoid certain situations, and helping the sufferer confront each challenging situation in small steps.
-If emetophobia is interfering with your ability to lead a normal life, consider reaching out to one of our BetterHelp counselors, available 24/7 to help you from the comfort of your own home..
+Emetophobia may be one of the tougher fears to beat, but over time you can overcome it.
+Treatments include medical care, psychological therapy, and a combination of the two.
+If emetophobia is interfering with your ability to lead a normal life, consider reaching out to one of our BetterHelp counselors, available 24/7 to help you from the comfort of your own home.

 Online therapymay not be the first solution to address emetophobia that comes to your mind, but it can aid in the process of seeking the right care.
 A study published in 2017 showed the results of a randomized controlled trial that assessedcognitive behavioral therapy (CBT) treatment usage for emetophobia.
 The study’s authors found that more than half of the participants receiving CBT reported improvement in their condition compared to 16% of participants who didn’t receive CBT.
 Participants who received CBT treatment reported a reduction in distress.